jnsknn/ping-pong/README.md

 The player can control the paddle with arrow keys.
 Arrow left for moving the paddle to left and arrow right for moving the paddle to right.

+# v2.1.1
+- minor code and performance optimizations
+- the paddle controls are more responsive

 # v2.1.0-beta
 - introducing new high scores feature
     - scores can now be saved if the player gets enough points to make it to the top 10